An overview of the Theatre Arts major at Interlochen Arts Academy.

-The Academy theatre program doesn't just prepare students for higher education in acting.
-Students leave the program prepared to be acting professionals on stage and screen.
-Many students find professional success and leading roles shortly after leaving Interlochen.
+Students leave the program prepared for further studies and ready to embark on successful acting careers on stage and screen.
+Students find success and leading roles shortly after leaving Interlochen.
 Some examples include:

 - Jackson Rathbone - (Class of 2003) featured in the film Twilight and in the television series Beautiful People (ABC Family)

 - Alexandra Silber (Class of 2001) - London's West End productions of The Woman in White, Fiddler on the Roof, Carousel and Master Class on Broadway

 - Michael Arden (Class of 2001) - Broadway productions of Big River and The Times They Are a-Changin'

 - Ben Walker (Class of 2000) - featured in Broadway's Inherit the Wind, Les Liaisons Dangereuses, Bloody Bloody Andrew Jackson and films including Flags of our Fathers, Kinsey and Abraham Lincoln: Vampire Hunter

 - Logan Lipton (Class of 1999) - Wicked on Broadway

 - James Ginty (Class of 1999) - appears in the films The Surrogates and K-19: The Widowmaker

 - Antoinette Trucks (1999) stared in Barbershop (Showtime)